 Enjoy History At The Kas Ancient Amphitheater

-There are concerts held in the amphitheater occasionally, so ask around when you’re there to see if you can catch a live performance.
+There are concerts in the amphitheater occasionally, so ask around when you’re there to see if you can catch a live performance.
 You can also visit during the evening as it’s lit up and gives you fantastic views once more, especially on a full moon.

 Explore The Underwater World

-Try The Local Food
+Try The Local Food Of Kas

 Any visit to Turkey should include several trips to local restaurants.
 The food is something else and during your trip to Kas, although you can easily find international food, make sure that you make an effort to try something local.
 It’s a good idea to ask your hotel for recommendations of local restaurants, and you’ll get a far better quality of food at a lower price by avoiding tourist places.

 Lahmacun, pide, sarma beyti, Adana kebab, and guvec are just a few local dishes you should definitely add to your list.

 If you want to cool down during the summer months, head to Saklikent Gorge and enjoy the much cooler temperatures, thanks to the waters and shade.
 The canyon is huge and runs for 18km, with a 200-meter height.
 There is also a huge pine forest in the local area, which smells divine!

 Try fresh gozleme and a cay as you explore the natural wonder before you.
 You can find tours that leave Kas or go on your own team.